-COMING SOON!
-Neighbourhood Chaplains is a new scheme being developed by Counties.
-The National launch is planned for 2017.
+Neighbourhood Chaplains is a new scheme that has been launched by Counties.
 Our aim is to equip and encourage churches (Ephesians 4.12) in reaching out to people in their local communities through house-to-house work (Acts 20:20).
 Volunteers can choose to be involved in three roles:

 (a) initial contacts (lead chaplains)

 (c) helping hands team

 The scheme begins with a three part Training Day, led by one of our practitioners, where volunteers will learn about: Biblical models for mission; understanding the Gospel; listening skills; how people come to faith; how to share faith confidently and appropriately; pastoral care; safe practice; signposting and more.
 It also includes a ‘toolkit’ for churches giving ideas for writing your own policies and procedures; teaching materials, and protocols for the scheme.

 Why should my church get involved?